The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

-- USE REACTION TO IDENTIFY SPELL BEFORE DISPELLING.
+- USE REACTION TO IDENTIFY A SPELL AS IT IS CAST (especially for non-obvious effects).
+  - Use to cast dispel at appropriate level.
   - Review XGtE on perceiving a caster at work (e.g. Charm/Suggestion).
-  - 4th level spell is DC 19 check, 5th is 20.
+  - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
+    - What if it is an innate ability from a creature you've seen before?

-- BREAK CONCENTRATION BY HOLDING DAMAGE UNTIL OPPOSING CASTER CASTS.
+- ATTEMPT BREAKING CONCENTRATION BY HOLDING DAMAGE UNTIL OPPOSING CASTER CASTS.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.